drbap/dashboard-navigator-for-obsidian/README.md

 - `@notes #tag1 @month`: Lists **notes** with the tag `tag1` created/modified this month (*Shorthand*: `@n #tag1 @m`).
 - `@images @week`: Lists **images** added this week (*Shorthand*: `@i @w`).

+### Quoted Search

+  - **Specific Quoted Search**: Search for specific sentences using double quotes or single quotes.
+For example, `"this is the description of a note"`.

 ### Additional Tips